-- 5.3 oz Japanese Hotcake Mix (1 bag Morinaga Hotcake Mix; You can alternatively use your favorite pancake mix or homemade pancake recipe to make your batter.
-Make sure the batter is thick, so you can coat the hot dogs well.)
+- 5.3 oz Japanese Hotcake Mix (1 bag Morinaga Hotcake Mix; or use your favorite pancake mix or homemade pancake recipe for the batter; make sure the batter is thick, so you can coat the hot dogs well)

 - 4 hot dogs/sausages

 - 3 cups neutral oil (for deep-frying)

 - Depending on size of the 4 hot dogs/sausages, cut each hot dog in half or two-thirds (save the remaining one-third to make mini corn dogs).

 - Insert a chopstick or a lollipop stick into the sliced end of each hot dog.

 - In a large bowl, whisk together 1 large egg (50 g each w/o shell) and 100 ml whole milk (½ cup minus 4 tsp).

 - Add 5.3 oz Japanese Hotcake Mix and whisk well.